sjhoeksma/docs4it/_framework/03-02-project.md

 ---

-title:  Cloud Project Management
+title:  Project Management
 date:   2018-01-01 08:30:56
 category: Strategy
 tags:
 - strategy
-- cloud
 - process
-introduction: Addresses the organization’s capability to manage one or several related projects to improve organizational performance and complete the projects on time and on budget.
+introduction: Addresses the organisation capability to manage one or several related projects to improve organisational performance and complete the projects on time and on budget.
 ---

 {{ page.introduction }}